 This page contains all information regarding the proposal process for DjangoCon Europe – we will update it regularly as new information becomes available.

 If you think you have something great to talk about – submit your idea!
-If you are unsure, talk it over with somebody, or see below for our mentoring section to find people to bounce your idea off of.
-If you already want to submit your talk, head over here, otherwise read on!
+If you are unsure, talk it over with somebody, or go to Slack to find previous speakers and participants to discuss your idea with.
+When in doubt, submit your talk 😉!

 You may think that your idea is not suited to DjangoCon Europe, or that you couldn't possibly present it well, or that others will do it better.
 We want to prove you wrong.
 You should consider reading Sasha's blog post on why you should speak at DjangoCon Europe!
 This blog post still holds true 4 years later.

 If you would like to ask a question, you are always welcome to write the content committee: firstname.lastname@example.org

 As a speaker, you will not need to buy a ticket, since you gain free entrance to the conference.
 If you have bought a ticket in advance before being accepted, we will refund it, of course.
 If you are not selected as a speaker, don't worry because you are still eligible for an early bird ticket.
 Additionally, there will also be a fancy speakers' dinner!

 We will not be able to cover travelling and accommodation costs for all speakers, but if you require financial support, please participate in our Opportunity Grant process – speakers will receive special consideration in the selection process.

 For companies or employers: talk's content should not be influenced directly by commercial interests, but if your company or employer has supported your process for creating and giving the talk (for instance allowing you to prepare it in working hours), you are always welcome to mention this support during a talk.
 If your employer or company covers travel and accommodation costs, we have a sponsor recognition policy, meaning the company or organisation can join as a sponsor.
 Please get in touch with email@example.com to hear more.